mbezuidenhout/woocommerce-bookings-extensions/README.txt

 You can link bookable products together.
 If you are booking out rooms in a house separately or the whole house.

+Use the shortcode [wcbooking_calendar] to add a calendar to the page.
+If used on a product page the product id is automatically added.
+Options:
+product_id=[product_id]
+class="<space seperated list of css classes to add>" default_view="[view]" header_left="<comma seperated list of views>" header_center="<comma seperated list of views>" header_right="<comma seperated list of views>"

+List of possible views:
+* dayGridMonth         - Month view
+* timeGridWeek         - Time grid of the week
+* timeGridDay          - Time grid of the day
+* resourceTimeGridDay  - Day time grid separated by resource
+* listWeek             - List of events for the week
+* title                - Day/Month or Week title

 == Installation ==

 1. Upload contents of `woocommerce-bookings-extensions.zip` to the `/wp-content/plugins/` directory